igorski/efflux-tracker/README.md

 ## Feature list

 * Create custom waveforms for multiple synth instruments
+* Load and manipulate audio files into samples
+* Record samples on the fly using your device microphone / inputs
 * Tons of keyboard shortcuts to provide nice and easy arranging using cutting, copying and cloning of (sub)patterns
 * State history that allows undo / redo of your actions
 * Save songs locally to continue working on them later or export / import them between devices